kwenzi/event-closet/README.md

     throw new Error('user already created');
   }
   // return the new event to store
-  // ('aggregate' and 'id' properties will be automatically set) return { type: 'created', name };
+  // (mandatory fields like 'aggregate' and 'id' will be automatically set) return { type: 'created', name };
 };
 closet.registerCommand('user', 'create', createUser);